mike183/LessCSS-Mixins/README.md

 #Usage

-Using the mixins is a piece of cake and if you don't already know how to use them you can find out [here](http://lesscss.org/#-mixins) on the LessCSS website.
+Using the mixins is a piece of cake and if you don't already know how to use them you can find out <a href="http://lesscss.org/#-mixin" target="_blank">here</a> on the LessCSS website.

 If you have any questions or any issues with any of the mixins here, let me know.